Sancho scores again but Man Utd held as Ten Hag's winning start ended by Aston Villa in stormy conditions | Goal.com

 Leeds blamed the pitch for a couple of injuries they picked up on Friday, and both United and Villa were lucky to escape with no one suffering a similar fate 24 hours later.

-Pre-season is important, but we spent the game praying everyone would get out of there with their heath intact.
+Pre-season is important, but we spent the game praying everyone would get out of there with their health intact.
 That's not how football should be.

 Editors' Picks